 In addition, annually, by mid-March, overdue accounts from the preceding summer term and fall and winter terms will be placed in the hands of a collection agency and future registrations will required full payment of tuition by certified means at the time of registration.

-A service charge, (prime + 3%), will be applied on any account balances at the end of the banking day on September 30 and on every month-end date thereafter.
+A service charge, (prime + 3%), will be applied on any account balances on the 15th day of each month, with the exception of September.

-Undergraduate students receiving OSAP will automatically receive a waiver of service charges up to 40% of their overall OSAP entitlement conditional on students processing their first OSAP instalment.
-Please note changes to an OSAP assessment will also change the amount of the service charge waiver (i.e, reducing course load,opting out of student activity fees, etc.) .
+Undergraduate students receiving OSAP will automatically receive a waiver of service charges up to 40% of their overall OSAP entitlement conditional on students processing their first OSAP installment.
+Please note changes to an OSAP assessment will also change the amount of the service charge waiver (i.e. reducing course load, opting out of student activity fees, etc.) .
 OSAP information is received regularly from the Ministry of Training, Colleges and Universities and updated on SOLUS to provide the most recent OSAP information.

 Out-of-province undergraduate students receiving government assistance may apply for a waiver of service charges up to the amount of their second instalment.
 Students should bring proof of the amount of assistance to the Student Awards Office.
 If proof is not available, students may apply for a retroactive waiver of service charges.
 See example below.